 We perform much as traveling troupes in 16th-century Europe would have done-with nothing more than a few important props, costumes that are authentic re-creations of medieval clothes, no backdrops and little furniture, and a limited play space.
-The performers are drawn from a pool of people who act when they can and who know how ribald, edgy, and often timely the comedy of 500+ years ago can be.
+The performers are drawn from a pool of people who act when they can and who know how ribald, edgy, and often timely the comedy of 500+ years ago can be..

 With no physical base to call our home, we are "les enfans sans abri": wandering waifs unafraid of making sport of human foibles.
 We inhabit the characters and comical situations of 15th-17th-century Europe: sparring husbands and wives, bumbling servants, gossipy neighbors, licentious priests, conniving lawyers, and assorted other rogues of the middle and lower classes.
-With every performance, we are reminded that what made people laugh back then still does.
+With every performance, we are reminded that what made people laugh back then still does now.

 Les enfans sans abri: Past mirth hath present laughter!